lou-tha/PaleolithicGreening/VegPer_Markdown/PaleolithicGreening.md

   * sites (archaeological sites)
   * PaleolithicGreeningQGIS.qgz

-* Scripts
+* Scripts **(this folder contains every necessary R script, it will use the data provided in the Base Data folder)**:
   * main.R
   * Calc21Day.R
   * CalcStepsStandardised.R
   * CalcFilter.R
   * plot_2x2.R

-* Result Folder Structure
+* Result Folder Structure **(this folder contains an empty folder structure, within these folder all results from the R script will be placed)**:
   * VegPer_Results/21Day_BlackSea_Results
   * VegPer_Results/21Day_LGM_Results
   * VegPer_Results/21Day_NGRIP_Results